Rent (musical): Concept and genesis

 This workshop version of Rent starred Anthony Rapp as Mark and Daphne Rubin-Vega as Mimi.
 Larson continued to work on Rent, gradually reworking its flaws and staging more workshop productions.

 On January 24, 1996, after the musical's final dress rehearsal before its off-Broadway opening, Larson had his first (and only) newspaper interview; music critic Anthony Tommasini of The New York Times – who had been attracted by the coincidence that the show was debuting exactly 100 years after Puccini's opera – requested the interview.
 Larson would not live to see Rents success; he died from an undiagnosed aortic dissection (believed to have resulted from Marfan syndrome) early the next morning, January 25, 1996.
 Friends and family gathered at the New York Theatre Workshop, and the first preview of Rent became a sing-through of the musical in Larson's memory.

 The show premiered as planned and quickly gained popularity fueled by enthusiastic reviews and the recent death of its composer.
 It proved extremely successful during its off-Broadway run, selling out all its shows at the 150-seat New York Theatre Workshop.
 Due to such overwhelming popularity and a need for a larger theater, Rent moved to Broadway's then-under-renovation Nederlander Theatre on 41st Street and opened on April 29, 1996.

 Sources and inspiration

 Larson's inspiration for Rents content came from several different sources.
 Many of the characters and plot elements are drawn directly from Giacomo Puccini's opera La Bohème, the world premiere of which was in 1896, a century before Rents premiere.
 La Bohème was also about the lives of poor young artists.
 Tuberculosis, the plague of Puccini's opera, is replaced by HIV/AIDS in Rent; 1800s Paris is replaced by New York's East Village in the late 1980s or early 1990s.
 The names and identities of Rents characters also heavily reflect Puccini's original characters, though they are not all direct adaptations.
 For example, Joanne in Rent represents the character of Alcindoro in Bohème, but is also partially based on Marcello.
-Also, Joanne is the only Rent character whose predecessor in La Bohème is a different sex.